seL4/l4v/spec/take-grant/README.md

 Building
 --------

 The corresponding Isabelle session is `TakeGrant`.
-To build, run in directory `l4v/spec`:
+To build for the ARM architecture, run in directory `l4v/`:

-    make TakeGrant
+    L4V_ARCH=ARM ./run_tests TakeGrant

 Remarks